-I am a Fourth-year PhD student at School of Education, UC Irvine, working with Dr. Shayan Doroudi and Dr. Kylie Peppler.
+I am a Fourth-year PhD candidate at School of Education, UC Irvine, working with Dr. Shayan Doroudi and Dr. Kylie Peppler.
 Previously, I received my Master's degree in Educational Technology from Teachers College, Columbia University and earned my Bachelor's degree in Computer Science and Art History from Smith College.
 I also had the opportunity to research at URCS and Zhejiang Lab.

 My research has been published in HCI and learning sciences conferences, such as ACM CHI, ACM IDC, and ISLS.
 My main area of research is Human-Computer Interaction (HCI), Learning Sciences, and Media and Communication.